mims-harvard/G-Meta/README.md

                 --train_result_report_steps # int: number to print the training accuracy.
 ```

-To apply it to the five datasets reported in the paper, using the following code as example after you download the dataset from the section below.
+To apply it to the five datasets reported in the paper, using the following code as example after you download the processed datasets from the section below.

 **arxiv-ogbn**:
 <details>